Last updated on 2026-02-04

 Graduates of the Mechanical Engineering Technician – Non-Destructive Evaluation program can pursue a variety of career paths in Canada, including:

-• Nondestructive Testing Technician: Responsible for conducting tests on materials and structures to identify defects without causing damage.
+- Non-destructive Testing Technician: Conduct tests to evaluate the integrity of materials and structures without causing damage.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.